cdcgi/user-service/doc/auth.md

 ### Logic
 *if any special logic, please write down the logic here. thanks*
 #### Validation
-- username : required and not empty
-- email: required and not empty
+- email: required, using email pattern, and not empty